 Chicken Marsala in a pan with a wooden spoon topped with mushrooms and parsley.

-Leftovers of Chicken Marsala keep really well and in general, anytime you have chicken in a creamy sauce, it reheats well without having that ‘reheated chicken flavor.’
-The chicken will taste even better after absorbing the flavors for a day or two.
+Leftovers of Chicken Marsala keep well, and in general, anytime you have chicken in a creamy sauce, it reheats well without having that ‘reheated chicken flavor.’
+After absorbing the flavors for a day or two, the chicken will taste even better.

 • Reheating – As a rule of thumb, you should reheat food using the same method it was cooked.
-Transfer the chicken to a skillet and reheat on the stovetop over low heat until warmed through.
-Do not boil or the chicken will overcook and the sauce may separate.
+Transfer the chicken to a skillet and reheat on the stovetop over low heat until warm.
+Do not boil, or the chicken will overcook, and the sauce may separate.

 More Chicken Dinner Recipes